mezmeri/Blackjack-In-C/README.md

 This project is just a way for me to learn and experiment with data structures in C, and in the meantime create a simple game of blackjack. 😎

+## If you want to try it
+You might need to build the executable from scratch in your terminal of choice if you choose to try it out.

 **Some nerdy info:**
 ### Shuffle algorithm
 I've used the Fisher-Yates algorithm for shuffling the cards in the array.
 This was a great success.